kikar/fashion-tech-test/README.md

-# grabble-test
+# Fashion Tech test
-A test for Grabble
+A test for fashion article builder

 ### To serve
 1. Use node 6.x `nvm use 6`